nishJay/Handwritten_DIgit_Classification/README.md

 We use the KFold class from the scikit-learn API to implement the k-fold cross-validation evaluation of the neural network model.

+Actual test dataset is used later as an evaluation of our final model.